+UPDATE!
 Trade Practices

-Previously licensed dispensaries, i.e. an operational business that holds a license issued prior to December 31, 2022, shall make a good faith effort to reserve 25% of products available for retail sale for products grown, manufactured, extracted, or otherwise produced by licensees that have no common ownership interest or control with the dispensary license holder and by social equity businesses once they are up and running.
-These licensees are required to prioritize products produced by social equity businesses.
+Previously licensed dispensaries, i.e. an operational business that holds a dispensary license issued prior to December 31, 2022, shall reserve 25% of products available for retail sale for products grown, manufactured, extracted, or otherwise produced by (a) licensees that have no common ownership interest or control with the dispensary license holder and (b) social equity licensees.
+As supply becomes available, these licensees must prioritize products produced by social equity businesses.

-Newly licensed dispensaries shall make a good faith effort to allow for 25% of product available to be produced by licensees with which they have no common ownership interest or control.
+Newly licensed dispensaries shall allow for 25% of product available to be produced by licensees with which they have no common ownership interest or control.